Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 The global configuration setting `enable_environment_macros` does not exist in Icinga 2.

-Macros exported into the environment must be set using the `export_macros` attribute in command objects.
+Macros exported into the environment must be set using the `env` attribute in command objects.

 ### <a id="differences-1x-2-runtime-macros"></a> Runtime Macros